• Skip to primary navigation

 Can I substitute the seafood?

-I wouldn't recommend it as the batter is runny and will slip through the grates.
+I don't recommend air frying Korean seafood pancake as the runny batter will slip through the air fryer basket.

 • Buchujeon Garlic Chive Pancake